Anorihon/chartae/README.md

 When i made this project, i missed one part from game rules - placing wind-rose by player.
 In my game, wind-rose placed in center of map by default.
 You are free to fix this or rebuild game by your view

 If you cant connect to your friend in multiplayer.
-Say your friend to do port forwarding, how to do this you can watch [here](https://www.youtube.com/watch?v=jfSLxs40sIw) or search by your self
+Say your friend to do port forwarding on port 23023, how to do this you can watch [here](https://www.youtube.com/watch?v=jfSLxs40sIw) or search by your self
 > Sorry, i did not found way to detour this moment - if you know how to do this, let me know please!